Best time to visit Croatia

 Visiting Croatia in November – February

-Given the innocuous winters on the Adriatic coast, this can be a good time for urban sightseeing in historic centres such as Zadar, Split and Dubrovnik.
-And budget travellers may find this the best time to visit Croatia for huge savings on hotel prices – over 50 percent on the Adriatic. cheaper than in peak season.
+Given the innocuous winters on the Adriatic coast, this can be a good time for urban sightseeing in historic centers such as Zadar, Split and Dubrovnik.
+And budget travelers may find this the best time to visit Croatia for huge savings on hotel prices – over 50 percent on the Adriatic. cheaper than in peak season.
 Winters inland are a different kettle of fish entirely: snow is common and transport in highland areas is frequently disrupted as a result – though it can also be a picturesque backdrop to sightseeing.

 Christmas in Croatia used to be a quiet affair as far as tourism goes, but the wonderful Christmas market in Zagreb has been enticing ever more visitors to the capital over the festive period.
-It’s a magical scene of cosy candlelight, little wooden huts selling gifts, alongside traditional cuisine and mulled wine, and outdoor concerts.
+It’s a magical scene of cozy candlelight, little wooden huts selling gifts, alongside traditional cuisine and mulled wine, and outdoor concerts.

 Snow at the opening ceremony of the Dubrovnik winter festival, Croatia